 In either case, if you point out to your boss that they're being verbally abusive and ask that they stop, they may stop without the need for any further action on your part.
 Problem solved.

-Go Above Your Boss's Head
+Go Over Your Boss's Head

 Larger companies generally have human resource departments.
 You could contact the human resource department and explain your circumstances.
 They typically will investigate your complaint and take appropriate action.
 They don't want a lawsuit (or a good employee to quit), so they will likely take you seriously.

 Don't worry: It's illegal for your employer to retaliate against you for complaining about unlawful workplace bullying, abuse, and harassment.
 If they do, you can sue for wrongful termination.
-And remember that you are better served in court if you have given your employer the chance to take corrective action before you file a lawsuit.
+Remember that you are better served in court if you have given your employer the chance to take corrective action before you file a lawsuit.

 If the Verbal Abuse Doesn't Stop, Consult a Lawyer